IQ classification: Differential Ability Scales

 The Differential Ability Scales Second Edition (DAS–II) was developed by Colin D. Elliott and published in 2007 by Psychological Corporation.
 The DAS-II is a test battery given individually to children, normed for children from ages two years and six months through seventeen years and eleven months.
 It was normed on 3,480 noninstitutionalized, English-speaking children in that age range.
-The DAS-II yields a General Conceptual Ability (GCA) score scaled like an IQ score with the median standard score set at 100 and 15 standard score points for each standard deviation up or down from the median.
+The DAS-II yields a General Conceptual Ability (GCA) score scaled like an IQ score with the mean standard score set at 100 and 15 standard score points for each standard deviation up or down from the mean.
 The lowest possible GCA score on DAS–II is 30, and the highest is 170.

 Reynolds Intellectual Ability Scales

 Reynolds Intellectual Ability Scales (RIAS) were developed by Cecil Reynolds and Randy Kamphaus.
 The RIAS was published in 2003 by Psychological Assessment Resources.